kkouptsov/BridgeCrossing/README.md

 A mockup of this algorithm is done in [`python/direct.py`](https://github.com/kkouptsov/BridgeCrossing/blob/master/python/direct.py).
 Starting from the initial "left" state, all possible moves are enumerated, and for each new "right" state all possible moves back are enumerated.
 The algorithm recursively continues until the end state `1111R` is encountered.
 Due to eliminated back-moves, the transition graph is acyclic, so the recursion will eventually stop.

 The algorithm has terrible complexity and is suitable only for relatively small input data (4-5 hikers).
-This method, however, emunerates all possible strategies with their weights thereby rigorously arriving at the optimal strategy.
-The strategy such obtained can be used as a reliable test case for a more optimal algorithm.
+This method, however, emunerates all possible paths with their weights thereby rigorously arriving at the optimal path.
+The path such obtained can be used as a reliable test case for a more optimal algorithm (proof by enumeration).

-Another, more efficiend, method is based on Dijkstra's shortest path algorithm.
+Another, more efficient, method is based on Dijkstra's shortest path algorithm.
 A mockup of this method is done in [`/python/dijkstra.py`](https://github.com/kkouptsov/BridgeCrossing/blob/master/python/dijkstra.py).

 Typically, for Dijkstra's algorithm we have a list of nodes of the graph and a list of edges with their weight.
 For the "bridge and torch" problem, this approach is not feasible.
-It makes no sense to enumerate all nodes because some of them may not be accessed.
-This is a modification of the algorithm where possible edges and their weights are generated (discovered) on demand when one is at a specific node.
+It makes no sense to enumerate all nodes because some of them may not be accessed, and similarly for the edges.
+The code uses a modified algorithm where adjacent edges and their weights are generated (discovered) when a specific node is processed.
 Then, discovered state codes are used to create a node object, which together with the weight and other parameters is stored in a hashmap.
 The state code (a string) is used as a key to identify the node object:

 ```
 all_nodes["1011R'] = <node, weight, flags, ...>
 ```

-Why this is done?
+Why it is done this way?
 The state code (for example '1011R') can be generated in various ways when enumerating achievable states.
 But there must exist only one node object.

 Once the Dijkstra' algorithm went over all the achievable nodes, `all_nodes` will contains all such nodes.
 In order to get the optimal path, the node object must store the backtrace information.
-We start from the end node and trace back to the beginning.
+The optimal path can be recovered by starting from the end node and tracing back to the beginning.

 ### Implementaton